luisacoutinho06/snappyclick/README.md

     <img src="https://github.com/luisacoutinho06/snappyclick/blob/main/img/Logo%20%20-%20SnapPYClick.png" width="400px" height="400px"/>
 </div>

+## Disclaimer

+This project is solely for educational purposes and to enhance my professional resume.
+Use it at your own risk.

 ## Contributing

 Your contribution is important and very welcome!
 If you have suggestions or improvements, feel free to open an issue or send a pull request.